YousefElbrolosy/University-Advising-System/README.md

 ## Overview

-This repository contains the source code and documentation for a University Advising System, implemented using SQL for the database backend and ASP.NET for the user interface.
+This repository contains the source code for a University Advising System, implemented using SQL for the database backend and ASP.NET for the user interface.
 The system aims to streamline the advising process within a university, providing a centralized platform for students and advisors to manage academic-related activities.

 ## Features